rockhowse/GeneHacks/README.md

 # GeneHacks
 Set of tools used for processing Geneomic and Bioinformatic data

+# dna
+Package containing utility data structures and functions for handling generic dna data

+It supports the following data structures:

+* dna_standard_alphabet ~ standard DNA text characters: "ACGT"

+It supports the following functions:

+* generate_random_seq(num_in_seq) ~ function to get back a random seq made from the dna_standard_alphabet

 # fasta
 Package containing utility data structures and functions for handling fasta formatted data